The Apartment (Seinfeld): Production

 "The Apartment" featured the only appearance of Harold and Manny, the two building superintendents.
 Veteran actors Glenn Shadix and Tony Plana portrayed Harold and Manny, respectively.
-Their parts in the episode was originally smaller, but they were written into the final scene.
+Their part in the episode was originally smaller, but they were written into the final scene.
 Harold was set to return in the season two episode "The Revenge," in which he would tell the show's central characters that Jerry's suicidal neighbor Newman jumped from the building, but an awning broke his fall.
 However, the Newman subplot in the episode was significantly reduced during production and Harold's part was cut.
 Theresa Randle, Patricia Ayame Thomson and Leslie Neale guest starred as women George unsuccessfully flirts with while wearing a wedding ring.
 Louis-Dreyfus' half-sister Lauren Bowles appeared as an extra at the party attended by George, Jerry and Elaine.
 Bowles would continue to appear regularly throughout the series' run, frequently as a waitress at Monk's Cafe.
 Additionally, David Blackwood, who appeared as a party guest, also continued to make small appearances on the show.
 Assistant director Joan Van Horn appeared as a woman feeding her baby at Monk's Cafe.

 The episode marks the first time Elaine does her trademark "Get Out!" shove; the catchphrase was not in the original script, but was added at Louis-Dreyfus' suggestion.
 It became one of the show's popular catchphrases.
 "The Apartment" is the first episode in which Jerry's apartment number is 5A; it had been changed a few times prior to the broadcast of this episode, but remained 5A until the end of the show.
 It is also contains one of the few references to Kramer's father, who remained unseen throughout the show's run.